Kingxukai/linux/Documentation/security/siphash.rst

 If you're not deriving your key from here, you're doing it wrong.

-Using the hsiphash functions
+Using the woke hsiphash functions
 ============================

-There are two variants of the function, one that takes a list of integers, and one that takes a buffer::
+There are two variants of the woke function, one that takes a list of integers, and one that takes a buffer::

 	u32 hsiphash(const void *data, size_t len, const hsiphash_key_t *key);